Unboxed-Software/solana-course/content/interact-with-wallets.md

 Next, construct a `Transaction`, then a new `TransactionInstruction` that includes the data account as a writable key.

-Next, add the instruction to the transaction.
+Next, add this instruction to the transaction.

 Finally, call `sendTransaction`.